BlaqueDevs/se-assignment-day-5-technical-writing-and-review-onyangor/README.md

             Builds Trust – Clear, straightforward communication fosters trust between you and your audience, making them more likely to rely on your information.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+                Complex: "Please utilize the provided resources to facilitate your project completion."
+                Simplified: "Please use the provided resources to help you complete your project."

+                Complex: "Please utilize the provided resources to facilitate your project completion."
+                Simplified: "Please use the provided resources to help you complete your project."

+                Complex: "The company will implement a new methodology to optimize workflow efficiency."
+                Simplified: "The company will use a new process to improve workflow."

+                Complex: "Prior to commencing the procedure, ensure all prerequisites are met."
+                Simplified: "Before starting the process, make sure all requirements are met."

+                Complex: "Failure to adhere to the prescribed guidelines may result in noncompliance issues."
+                Simplified: "Not following the rules may cause problems.

+                Complex: "Prior to commencing the procedure, ensure all prerequisites are met."
+                Simplified: "Before starting the process, make sure all requirements are met."

+                Complex: "Failure to adhere to the prescribed guidelines may result in noncompliance issues."
+                 Simplified: "Not following the rules may cause problems.
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?